nabendu82/WebDesigns/README.md

 ### CSS Grid Responsive Site
 A "mobile first" single page website layout using the CSS Grid.
 We are using modern techniques including relative em units, media queries and even a little flex.
 This site is created using [this](https://www.youtube.com/watch?v=M3qBpPw77qo&index=35&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU) Traversy Media youtube video.

+### Video Form
+A single line form created with the learning from Wes Bos flexbox course.
+This link is [this](https://courses.wesbos.com/account/access/5ae5513242c2397eec320e27/view/195971710).